mathildasoda/mathildasoda.github.io/menu/About.md

 title: About
 permalink: /About
 ---
 Hello, I'm Mathilda.
+Currently, I'm a post-baccalaureate working at Los Alamos on sampling problems.

+My main interest lies in Bayesian statistics, and applying mathematical/computational methods to problems in the sciences.

-I just finished my undergraduate with a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
+In 2024, I finished my undergraduate with a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
 I also hold an Intermediate Proficiency Certificate in German, and a minor in Linguistics.

-My main interest lies in Bayesian statistics, and applying mathematical/computational methods to problems in the sciences.

 In my free time, you can find me in museumss, at home taking care of my plants, or fixing the various problems [Artix](https://artixlinux.org/) decided to throw at me that month.